-Why It Is Okay to Copy Other Composers (Preferably Public Domain)
+Why It Is Okay to Copy Other Composers (Public Domain)

 I am currently listening to the third movement of Mendelssohn’s 5th Symphony, “Reformation”.
 I have heard some people say that Mendelssohn lost his youthful edginess and his later music just doesn’t reflect the genius of his earlier pieces like the Octet or Midsummer Night’s Dream.
 To them I say, Poppycock!

 This is a beautiful piece, and the entire symphony is worth a listen if you haven’t heard it before.

 But something that struck me just now, especially on the third movement, is that this is not that ground breaking.
 The harmonies are straight forward.
 There is nothing that would stand out as instantly a leap forward in musical thought.

 But that’s okay!